Shelburne Falls Trolley Museum

 In 2007 David Bartlett, a founding director of SFTM, proposed that the museum's resources should be directed toward building a fire-resistant Carbarn for storing trolley No. 10.
 The reasoning was that it was unwise to store a wooden museum piece in a wooden shed attached to another wooden building.
 Although these buildings are protected by a fire detection system, the board agreed with David's concerns, especially in light of recent fires at other museums that had caused loss of important historic railroad rolling stock.

 The next few years were spent in designing the building, determining the best site for it on museum property in the Buckland Freight Yard in Shelburne Falls, and searching for funding sources.
-It was decided that the building should have room for a second stall to allow restoration of other rolling stock, including the Central Vermont 1910 caboose and the Fitchburg and Leominster Street Railway trolley No. 60.
-The building should also be sited and designed to allow it to be extended to allow storage of more cars as our collection grows.
+It was decided that the building should have room for a second stall to allow restoration of other rolling stock.
+The building should also be sited and designed to allow it to be extended to allow storage of more cars as our collection grows (click here to jump to the Car Barn Extension page).
 These considerations led to the decision to build a 40'x60' building on the location of an old grain building next to the Visitors Center building.
 This location would utilize the existing House Track for access, but would require additional trackage, overhead wires and turnouts to serve the two stalls.

 A study determined that the total project, including the new trackage and overhead wire to serve the new Carbarn, would cost over $100,000, including much volunteer labor for trackwork and building construction.
 Fundraising efforts began with a request for donations from our members, which resulted in a very satisfactory response.
 We also approached foundations and other granting organizations, and were awarded grants from the Amherst Railway Society, the Thomas Dailey Foundation ($2500), the 20th Century Electric Railway Foundation ($10,000 matching grant), the Massachusetts Cultural Facilities Fund ($27,500), the Asahel P.H.
 Bloomer/Caroline D. Bloomer Charitable Trust (two grants $5000) and the Community Foundation of Western Massachusetts ($3000).
 Amherst Railway Society supported us with their 2013 Heritage grant for trackwork ($3000), their 2014 Founders Award for the building itself ($10,000) and their 2015 Heritage grant for overhead trolley wire ($3500).
 Amherst Railway Society has awarded us grants for many other projects over the years as well.